 In case you didn’t know, options market hours run from 9:30 a.m. to 4:00 p.m.
 Eastern Standard Time.
 Since the option’s value is derived from the underlying stock’s price, there’s no reason for options to continue trading once the underlying stops trading.
 So, there is no after-hours options trading.

-This poses a huge dilemma; let me explain.
+This is a huge problem; I’ll explain.

 What Are Options Trading Market Hours?

 Options trading hours are 9:30 am to 4:00 pm EST, Monday through Friday.
 Same as regular market hours.
 That means that you can only trade options during regular market hours.